New MSP Roz McCall becomes first to pledge allegiance to the King

 Normal business at the Scottish Parliament was suspended on Thursday September 8 following the death of the Queen.

-It will resume on Tuesday with several sessions taking place in the debating chamber during the afternoon.
+It resumed on Tuesday with several sessions taking place in the debating chamber and committees.

+After Ms McCall was sworn in, MSPs began a meeting where they each had an opportunity to pay tribute to the Queen.

 As part of being sworn in, new MSPs must make an oath or affirmation pledging allegiance to the current monarch.